arunkpv/vsd-hdp/docs/Day_14.md

 | ![CircuitDesignWorkshop_D1_PinchOff_Region_Condition_3](/docs/images/CircuitDesignWorkshop/CircuitDesignWorkshop_D1_PinchOff_Region_Condition_3.png) |
 | ![CircuitDesignWorkshop_D1_PinchOff_Region_Condition_4](/docs/images/CircuitDesignWorkshop/CircuitDesignWorkshop_D1_PinchOff_Region_Condition_4.png) |

-#### 14.2.5.2 Drain current model for saturation region of operation
+#### 14.2.5.2 Drain current model for Saturation Region of Operation
   - Increasing $V_{DS}$ beyond the $V_{DSsat}$ value of ($V_{GS}-V_{TH}$) has no effect on the channel shape and charge.
   - Thus, the current through the channel remains constant at the value reached for $V_{DS}= V_{GS}-V_{TH}$.
   - The MOSFET is said to have entered **saturation/ pinch-off regsion** at: